 The Huntsville Ski Club started in 1963 with a handful of people that enjoyed traveling together and had a passion for alpine skiing.
 Later, as interest picked up, the group formalized itself by incorporating January 29, 1965 as a non-profit social club within the State of Alabama.
 The club officers for the first 'official' year were:

 Bo Stokes President

 A. W. Galzerano Vice President

 Beverly Smith Treasurer

+The Club has many long term members.
 Bo Stokes and his wife Carolyn, along with Beverly Smith were very active in the club until the mid 1970's.
-Among the long time HSC members is Tom Foster.
-He has been an active club member longer than any other.
-Tom has been a member since 1965 and he has been an active skiing member through 2012.
+Another long time HSC member was Tom Foster.
+He was an active club member longer than any other.
+Tom had been a member since 1965 and an active skiing member through 2012.

 In 1971, Loren Gross and John Newton started the ski patrol at Cloudmount Ski Resort at Mentone, AL; and, the Huntsville Ski Club has several active members on the ski patrol at Cloudmount during the winter ski season.